hajimehoshi/asobiba/README.md

 # Asobiba (遊び場)

-Asobiba is an experimental Go playground with the Go toolchain in WebAssembly.
+Asobiba is an experimental Go playground with Go toolchain in WebAssembly.

 This is still work in progress.